OctopusDeploy/docs/docs/administration/spaces/index.md

 The **Default space** is provided to existing installations as a mechanism to ensure that the instance operates in much the same way as it did prior to upgrading to a version of Octopus that supports spaces.
 Enabled by default, its primary function is to provide an initial space for any existing resources.
 This also effectively hides the existence of spaces until you're ready to start using them.

-We create the default space when you install or upgrade your Octopus Deploy server.
+We create the default space when you install or upgrade your Octopus Deploy Server.
 In the case of an upgrade, we put all of the space scoped resources (like Projects, Environment, etc) into this space.
 For new installations, anything you create will be added to the default space.

 If you don't want to think about spaces, just leave everything in the Default space!